Towards provably efficient quantum algorithms for large-scale machine-learning models: Numerical analysis

 where $\rho$ is the eigenvalue density, $a$ is the negative of Hessian eigenvalues, and $N_c$ is the renormalization constant implicitly defined by

 This error proxy discards small magnitude Hessian eigenvalues because they are close to 0, extremely abundant, and renders the error proxy stationary.

+This numerical prescription is created according to criteria towards positivity of Hessian eigenvalues (dissipative modes).
 More dissipative systems have more positive Hessian eigenvalues, more negative $a$, and a better behaved error proxy.
-Specifically, the dissipative nature of the training dynamics initially leads to a reduction in this error proxy, which then gets overtaken by divergent modes and leads to an exponentially increasing error bound as shown in Fig.~\ref{main_figures} (d).
+Specifically, the dissipative nature of the training dynamics initially leads to a reduction in this error proxy, which then gets overtaken by divergent modes and leads to an exponentially increasing error bound as shown in Fig.~\ref{main_figures} (b).
 This motivates us to download the quantum trained model parameters sparsely and re-upload to the quantum computer to continue training every $100$ steps.
-The effect of this procedure is that the exponentially increasing error restarts at $0$ after re-uploading, with the side effect of Hessian broadening and accuracy reduction as shown in Fig.~\ref{main_figures} (c) - (e).
+The effect of this procedure is that the exponentially increasing error restarts at $0$ after re-uploading, with the side effect of Hessian broadening and accuracy reduction as shown in Fig.~\ref{main_figures}.

-There is another strategy assuming the existence of QRAM (which again, is not needed).
+There is another strategy assuming the existence of QRAM.
 To combat the effect of Hessian broadening on the error proxy, we train the model classically for 10 steps after download before re-uploading of the new dense parameters, during which no training error is accrued.
 Although classical training has a cost linear in $n$, it is a small fraction of the entire training process.
 The accuracy dips immediately after download improves as training progresses, so our quantum training scheme is capable of producing useful sparse models.

 Finally, we examine the Hessian of a $103$ million parameter ResNet.
 We start with a pre-trained model and prune $90\%$ of the parameters.
 Due to the immense computational cost of computing Hessian for a large machine learning model (a relatively large-scale model for computational vision based on our computational resources), we only benchmark the Hessian spectra to provide evidences of dissipation and potential quantum enhancements.
 Fig.~\ref{100MHessian} shows the initial Hessian, which clearly shows the dominance of dissipative modes over divergent modes similar to the $7$ million parameter model.
 Since the Hessian improves with training for the $7$ million parameter model, we believe this is evidence that the $103$ million parameter model will have similarly manageable error growth.